infinum/ios-viper-xcode-templates/README.md

 # VIPER short introduction

 How to organize all your code and not end up with a couple of <i>Massive View Controllers</i> with millions of lines of code?
-In short, **VIPER (View Interactor Presenter Entity Router)** is an architecture which, among other things, aims at solving the common *Massive View Controller* problem in iOS apps.
+In short, **VIPER (View Interactor Presenter Entity Router)** is an architecture that, among other things, aims at solving the common *Massive View Controller* problem in iOS apps.
 When implemented to its full extent it achieves complete separation of concerns between modules, which also yields testability.
 This is good because another problem with Apple's Model View Controller architecture is poor testability.

 If you search the web for VIPER architecture in iOS apps you'll find a number of different implementations and a lot of them are not covered in enough detail.
 At Infinum we have tried out several approaches to this architecture in real-life projects and with that we have defined our own version of VIPER which we will try to cover in detail here.

 Let's go over the basics quickly - the main components of VIPER are as follows:

 * **View**: contains UI logic and knows how to layout and animate itself.
 It displays what it's _told_ by the Presenter and it _delegates_ user interaction actions to the Presenter.
-Ideally it contains no business logic, only view logic.
+Ideally, it contains no business logic, only view logic.
 * **Interactor**: used for fetching data when requested by the Presenter, regardless of where the data is coming from.
 Contains only business logic.
 * **Presenter**: also known as the event handler.
-Handles all the communication with view, interactor and wireframe.
-Contains presentation logic - basically it controllers the module.
+Handles all the communication with view, interactor, and wireframe.
+Contains presentation logic - basically it controls the module.
 * **Entity**: models which are handled by the Interactor.
 Contains only business logic, but primarily data, not rules.
 * **Formatter**(new): handles formatting logic.
-Sits between presenter and the view.
+Sits between the presenter and the view.
 It formats the data from the business world into something that can be consumed by the view.
 * **Router**: handles navigation logic.
-In our case we use components called Wireframes for this responsibility.
+In our case, we use components called Wireframes for this responsibility.

 ## Components

 Your entire app is made up of multiple modules which you organize in logical groups and use one storyboard for that group.
-In most cases the modules will represent screens and your module groups will represent user-stories, business-flows and so on.
+In most cases the modules will represent screens and your module groups will represent user stories, business flows, and so on.

 Module components: